frostwire/frostwire/desktop/README.md

 # Contribution Guidelines

-Every countribution merged to the master branch will automatically receive a tip of 1% of whatever funds are available on the [tip4commit fund](https://tip4commit.com/github/frostwire/frostwire-android).

 If you want to contribute code, start by looking at the [open issues on github.com](https://github.com/frostwire/frostwire/issues).

 If you want to fix a new issue that's not listed there, create the issue, see if